cometbft/cometbft/docs/references/config/config.toml.md

 | **Possible values** | `false` |
 |                     | `true`  |

-When this setting is set to `true`, multiple connections are allowed from the same IP address (for example on different ports).
+When this setting is set to `true`, multiple connections are allowed from the same IP address (for example, on different ports).

 ### p2p.handshake_timeout

 Timeout duration for protocol handshake (or secret connection negotiation).

 ```toml
 handshake_timeout = "20s"
 ```